SiLab-Bonn/asiclab/readme.md

 ## Anaconda Install Menu

+1. Set keyboard to English (US), add German as a secondary option.
+2. 4. *Root Password* should be "Disabled"
-Set keyboard to English (US).
-Add German as a secondary option.
-Create user `asiclab` with `uid = 1000` and `gid = 1000`.
-Make sure ethernet is connected.
+3. Create user `asiclab` with `uid = 1000` and `gid = 1000`.
+Make user an administrator.
+4. *Installation source* is local media.
+5. *Software Selection* should be "Server with GUI"

-Use traditional partitioning (no LVM) and configure the disks like below..
+6. For the installation destination, select both the NVME and HDD and select 'custome' for the storage configuration.
+Use traditional partitioning (no LVM) and configure the disks like below.
 Use `ext4` for the filesystems on the `/tmp` and `/` partitions.
 The swap is swap, and the efi is a EFI boot partition.

     ```
     NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS
-    sda           8:0    0   1.8T  0 disk
-    └─sda1        8:1    0   1.8T  0 part /tmp
     nvme0n1     259:0    0 238.5G  0 disk
     ├─nvme0n1p1 259:1    0   600M  0 part /boot/efi
-    ├─nvme0n1p2 259:2    0     1G  0 part /boot
+    ├─nvme0n1p2 259:2    0  1024M  0 part /boot
     ├─nvme0n1p3 259:3    0   200G  0 part /
     └─nvme0n1p4 259:4    0    32G  0 part [SWAP]
+    sda           8:0    0  1.82T  0 disk
+    └─sda1        8:1    0  1.82T  0 part /tmp
     ```

-*Software Selection* should be "Server with GUI"

-*Root Password* should be "Disabled"
+7. Make sure ethernet is connected.

 ## Post Install